Magnetic field generation in mergers of massive main-sequence stars: Introduction

-Mergers can be induced in various ways: by dynamical encounters in dense stellar systems such as star cluster (\cf ``head-on collisions''), by orbital decay of binaries in dense interstellar/circumbinary media such as in AGN disks or during the formation of stars, by orbital dynamics in triple-star systems and other multiples (\eg von Zeipel--Lidov--Kozai mechanism), and by mass transfer in isolated binary stars.
-The latter channel is supposed to lead to mergers for about 25\% of all massive stars \citep[$\gtrsim 10\,M_\odot$;][]{sana2012a} such that -- when integrating over a constant star-formation rate in a stellar population like in the Milky Way -- about 10\% of all massive stars are expected to be remnants of mergers from isolated binary evolution \citep{demink2014a}.
-Indeed, the binary evolution computations of \citet{henneco2024a} show that at least 12\% of massive, mass-transferring binaries will merge, and this fraction goes up to ${>}\,23\%$ if fully conservative mass transfer is assumed \citep{henneco2025a}.
+Mergers can be induced in various ways \citep[see][]{schneider2025c}: by dynamical encounters in dense stellar systems such as star clusters (\cf ``head-on collisions''), by the orbital decay of binaries in dense interstellar or circumbinary media such as in disks of active galactic nuclei or during the formation of stars, by orbital dynamics in triple-star systems and other multiples (\eg, the von Zeipel--Lidov--Kozai mechanism), and by mass transfer in isolated binary stars.
+The mass transfer channel is supposed to lead to mergers for about 25\% of all massive stars \citep[$\gtrsim 10\,M_\odot$;][]{sana2012a} meaning that -- when integrating over a constant star-formation rate in a stellar population like in the Milky Way -- about 10\% of all massive stars are expected to be remnants of mergers from isolated binary evolution \citep{podsiadlowski1992a, demink2014a}.
+The binary evolution computations of \citet{henneco2024a} show that at least 16\% of massive, mass-transferring binaries will merge, and this fraction goes up to ${>}\,38\%$ if fully conservative mass transfer is assumed \citep{henneco2025a}.

-Ever since the discovery of surface magnetic fields in the A-type star 78~Vir by \citet{babcock1947a}, the origin of strong surface magnetism in massive OBA stars is debated.
-It has long been speculated that strong and large-scale magnetic fields are produced in stellar mergers and that they can persist over the long evolutionary timescales of stars \citep[see \eg][]{ferrario2009a, wickramasinghe2014a}.
-Today, direct simulations of essentialy every flavor of stellar mergers and other dynamic stellar phases show the efficient amplification of magnetic fields.
-This is the case in mergers of binary white dwarfs \citep[\eg][]{zhu2015a, pakmor2024a}, white dwarfs and neutron stars \citep[\eg][]{moran-fraile2024a}, binary neutron stars \citep[\eg][]{kiuchi2024a}, low- and high-mass main-sequence (MS) stars (\eg \citealt{schneider2019a}, hereafter \citetalias{schneider2019a}; \citealt{ryu2024a,Vynatheya2025}) and also common-envelope events \citep[\eg][]{ohlmann2016b, ondratschek2022a, vetter2024a, gagnier2024a}.
+Ever since the discovery of surface magnetic fields in the A-type star 78~Vir by \citet{babcock1947a}, the origin of strong surface magnetism in massive OBA stars has been debated.
+It has long been speculated that strong and large-scale magnetic fields are produced in stellar mergers and that they can persist over the long evolutionary timescales of stars \citep[see, \eg,][]{ferrario2009a, wickramasinghe2014a}.
+Today, direct simulations of essentially all types of stellar mergers and other dynamic stellar phases show the efficient amplification of magnetic fields.
+This is the case in mergers of binary white dwarfs \citep[\eg,][]{zhu2015a, pakmor2024a}, white dwarfs and neutron stars \citep[\eg,][]{moran-fraile2024a}, binary neutron stars \citep[\eg,][]{kiuchi2024a}, low- and high-mass main-sequence (MS) stars (\eg, \citealt{schneider2019a}, hereafter \citetalias{schneider2019a}; \citealt{ryu2024a,Vynatheya2025}), and common-envelope events \citep[\eg,][]{ohlmann2016b, ondratschek2022a, vetter2024a, gagnier2024a}.
+These strongly amplified fields are typically produced by small-scale instabilities, and it remains uncertain how and if the observed long-lived and large-scale fields emerge in these dynamic phases.